legrange271/FastAPI-todo-app/README.md

 This is a small project to pracice building an application with FastAPI, dockerising it and then potentially providing code to deploy and use it on the cloud.

+## Plan
+- Build basic ToDo app functionality
+- Dockerise it
+- Create configs for a k8s cluster
+- Create configs to deploy on Azure using terraform

 ## Usage

 #### Directly using python